HuiHuangSue/CS/python-datacamp.md

 ### python 2 vs 3
-- 2: print not a function, so print "a"
+- print in 2 not a function, so print "a"; in 3 print is a function and must be invoked with print()
-- 3: print is a function and must be invoked with print()
+- range in 2 acts like xrange, which returns iterator instead of a new list.

 ### standard
 - indentation -- tabs or 4 spaces